Welcome to the New Reformation!

 Granted, the early Church had a valid excuse; there were few that could read.
 Even fewer that had access to the Bible.
 But now, this excuse is moot.
 Since the mid 1900's literacy rates have dramatically improved.
 Virtually everyone can read and everyone has access to the Bible - in multiple translations.
 Bibles are freely available everywhere - waiting to be read and explored - cover-to-cover.

 Further, we understand that our mainline evangelical denominations, seminaries and churches have the furthest to travel in adopting the New Reformation.
-With their established seminaries, publishing houses and legions of teachers and instructors, why would they want to "circumvent" these longstanding, formidable and established institutions by having having their flocks read the entire Bible directly?
-We appreciate and respect these institutions - a position we have have expressed "repeatedly"...
+With their established seminaries, publishing houses and legions of teachers and instructors, why would they want to "circumvent" these longstanding, formidable and established institutions by having their flocks read the entire Bible directly?
+We appreciate and respect these institutions - a position we have expressed "repeatedly"...

 Regardless, why haven’t those sitting in the pews been clearly and consistently informed of "The Great Insight"… “you know, salvation comes only through accepting Jesus as Lord and Savior - and we don't want to burden you with another works/righteousness "to do"... but... you can read the Bible cover-to-cover yourself… with some help… which we can provide…”.